Favourite binoculars 2018

 4th place - Swarovski Habicht 8x30 (2009)

 The view can be totally state-of-the-art transparent (Gijs van Ginkel measured a transmission of 96%).
 On axis, contrast is reference.
 But the 8x30 is plagued by a strong tendency for crescent flares and ghosting (much less so for veiling glare though) due to non sufficient internal baffling.
 It´s a shame that Swarovski does not improve on this, although their marketing slogan for the Habicht line is: "a fond tradition"/"conscious of tradition".
-Probably there is no such thing as a "fond tradition"... native speakers, please enlighten me.
 The 10x40 Habicht is said to be more resistant to flare, and might be a better choice.

 The 8x30 Habicht is the glass which, even in its much inferior version from 1961, sparked my interest in binoculars.
-So yes, I am still very fond of this Austrian jewel.
-Although I now mostly take the Zeiss Victory 7x42 out instead - both views are as transparent as it gets, but the Zeiss has much better flare control.
+So yes, I am still very fond of this Austrian jewel - although I now mainly use the Leica 8x32.